Erdogan: Turkey to remain guarantor of reunified Cyprus

 Officials will meet Wednesday in Switzerland to start work.
 It’s hoped enough progress is made so that Greek Foreign Minister Nikos Kotzias, Britain’s Boris Johnson and Turkey’s Mevlut Cavusoglu — along with Anastasiades and Akinci — can resume talks in Geneva.

-Akinci suggested guarantees and Turkish troops could remain for several years after reunification to allow fear and mistrust to fade, while Anastasiades has proposed an international police force to oversee security for a period after a peace deal.
+Akinci suggested guarantees and Turkish troops could remain for several years after reunification to allow fear and mistrust to fade.
+Anastasiades has proposed an international police force to oversee security for a period after a peace deal.

 Anastasiades said in Geneva that the fact that the guarantors broached the security issue offers hope for a deal.